Heads up, Empowered Shoppers, we’re a participant in affiliate marketing programs. For more information, see our disclosure here.

 I was dying reading through some of the suggestions on toys for toddlers because the number one answer by far was a box.
 Yup.
 Just a plain, old, box.

+Coloring or painting a box makes a great toy for toddlers.
 Now, there are a few ways you can spice up box play.
 Crayons and paint to draw on the box is an obvious solution.
-You can cut holes in the box for your kids to hid items inside.
+You can cut holes in the box for your kids to hide items inside.
 Encourage their imagination to run wild as they make them into forts and spaceships and race cars and boats.
-Really the possibilities are endless when you’ve got a good box.
+The possibilities are endless when you’ve got a good box.

 2. Balloons!

-I always have balloons on had.
+I always have balloons on hand.
 They are another great, cheap play item with endless possibilities and my kids go completely crazy for them.

 Fill a room with a few balloons and let your kids run wild.
 Hang them from fans, tie strings to them, let your kids color on them, etc.